No Radial Excitations in Low Energy QCD. II. The Shrinking Radius of Hadrons

 These results constitute simple and testable predictions about a fundamental property of hadrons: their size.

 .3cm \no \underline{{\tt Note added}}: Nine months after this paper was originally posted to arXiv \cite{arxiv}, an experiment studying muonic hydrogen \cite{pohl}, repeated more recently \cite{antognini}, observed a smaller size of the proton than previously expected, consistent with our predictions.
 It is possible that this is a manifestation of our three laws, and may be a QCD, rather than QED, effect.
 Further experimental results consistent with our predictions appeared in \cite{rhosize}, where it was reported that the HERMES experiment found shrinkage of the $\rho$ meson, and in \cite{Belle:2011aa}, where charged bottomonium-like "exotic" states, the $Z_b(10610)$ and $Z_b(10650)$, were discovered by the BELLE collaboration.
 The latter fit nicely in our classification tables of \cite{companionI} as our predicted isovector made of a diquark and an antidiquark.

 Further experimental verification of our results could come from comparing measurements of the radii of hadrons at different excitation levels, perhaps a measurement of all radii of a specific Regge trajectory such as any of the trajectories listed in \cite{companionI,Selem:2006nd}.

 1cm \no {\bf Acknowledgements:} I am grateful to Frank Wilczek, who gave me a glimpse into his work on baryon systematics, and in response to my question "what about mesons?" encouraged me to pursue them.
 This work is the result.
 I am also grateful to Robert L. Jaffe, Howard Georgi, Richard Brower, Usha Mallik, Hulya Guler, Dan Pirjol, Ayana Holloway, and Guy de Teramond for helpful discussions.
-This work was supported in part by funds provided by the U.S. Department of Energy (D.O.E.) under cooperative research agreement DE-FC02-94ER40818 and in part by US DOE Grant number DE-FG02-91ER40685.
+This work was supported in part by funds provided by the U.S. Department of Energy (DOE) under cooperative research agreement DE-FC02-94ER40818 and in part by US DOE Grant number DE-FG02-91ER40685.